Books

 Hmm…little women’s ok i guess…if you’re feeling extremely penitent and in need of some good preachy be-good stuff.
 Summer of the monkeys is really good, as is around the world in 80 days.
 Green gables is alright.

 If it’s classics we’re talking about though-DICKENS! definitely.Tale of 2 Cities is the best of his i think.
 Pickwick papers are amazing too.
 SHAKESPEARE! yes yes everybody loves shakespeare.
 Henry IV part I, Taming of the Shrew, As You Like It, Hamlet’s good but he’s annoying.
 All that stuff.
 Austen’s good, especially pride+prejudice.
 Vat else?
-Chaucer is funny, plus u learn lotsa words nobody can understand (always a good thing ).
+Chaucer is funny, plus u learn lotsa words nobody can understand (always a good thing :D ).
 TOLKEIN IS a classic.
 So read it.
 All other Verne books recommended too.
 Gone With the Wind’s great, except i hate the ending.
 Ivanhoe’s amazing.
 And now i’m ranting about my fav books, which i said i wouldn’t do.
 Oh well, whatever.
 Yup yup.

 I like Inkheart & Inkspell!